 4. Say “No” to Ponytails

-As your little one grows, you might be feeling inclined to style their hair.
+As your little one grows, you may feel inclined to style their hair.
 While it’s cute (as a mom, I know the temptation), you might want to hold off a little longer.

 Keep Growing and Going

 Ultimately, it’s your choice whether or not you want to shave your baby’s head.
 Some people genuinely believe the hair will get thicker and healthier — maybe it does, maybe not.
-We have provided the facts, and hopefully, it has helped you in making a decision.
+We have provided the facts, and hopefully, it will help you in making a decision.

 Are you considering shaving your baby’s head?
 What do you think will happen?
 Did you already make the cut?
-Share your experiences and comments below — and please share our advice, for other moms to read.
+Share your experiences and comments below.